 What continues to baffle scientists and even cannabis users is how much is contained inside this plant.
 As research continues, we are discovering more and more active cannabinoids that can be beneficial to our health.
-Although it is not well known, Cannabigerol (CBG) is showing a lot of medical promise in the research of marijuana.
+Although it is not well known, Cannabigerol (CBG) is showing a lot of medical promise in the research of cannabis.
 Let’s learn all about CBG and the human body!

 Welcome, fellow cannabis enthusiasts, to the information age.
 It is no longer a time of accepting what is, but rather of knowing what is.
 By the time you’ve finished this article, you’ll be among the scholarly few who know cannabis above and beyond “that sticky stuff that makes you high”.

 If you know what THC is, you’re already in.
 And if you know what CBD is, then you’re even further in.
-But once you start adventuring into the multitude of cannabinoid compounds within the marijuana plant, you might as well consider yourself a cannabis botanist.
+But once you start adventuring into the multitude of cannabinoid compounds within the cannabis plant, you might as well consider yourself a cannabis botanist.

-For some people, it’s overwhelming to consider how many active compounds are inside marijuana.
+For some people, it’s overwhelming to consider how many active compounds are inside cannabis.
 THC and CBD are enough jargon words – why go any deeper?
 But the deeper we look into the mystery of cannabinoids, the more we seem to learn about our own bodies as well.

 So today, the topic is Cannabigerol, one of the lesser-known cannabinoids that shows a lot of potential.
 Our ability to isolate cannabinoids and inspect them under the microscope has increased our knowledge of this plant exponentially.
-As always, this gives us all the more reason to love marijuana.
+As always, this gives us all the more reason to love weed.

 What is Cannabigerol?